Stand up for the facts!

 Congress has passed other laws that protect a variety of business sectors from lawsuits in certain situations, so this type of law isn’t unique to the gun industry.

 The law that protects gunmakers is the 2005 Protection of Lawful Commerce in Arms Act.
-The purpose of the law is to generally protect gun dealers and manufacturers from lawsuits for shooting deaths.
-But the law lists six exceptions where civil suits can occur.
+The law’s purpose is to generally protect gun dealers and manufacturers from lawsuits for shooting deaths.
+But the law lists six exceptions where lawsuits can occur.
 It does not protect gun dealers who transfer a gun knowing it would be used for criminal purposes, nor those who knowingly break state or federal law if the violation results in harm.
 Gun manufacturers can also be sued if the gun, when used properly, causes injury because the product is defective.

 The act "provides incredibly robust protections of a kind that almost no other sector gets, but it’s true that it does not mean the gun industry can’t be sued," said Jake Charles, executive director of Duke’s Center for Firearms Law.